ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 1. The client instance [requests access to the resource](#request).
 The client instance does not send any interaction modes to the server.

-2. The AS determines that the request has been authorized, the AS grants access to the resource in the form of [access tokens](#response-token) to the client instance.
+2. The AS determines that the request has been authorized based on the identity of the client instance making the request and the [access requested](#request-token).
+    The AS grants access to the resource in the form of [access tokens](#response-token) to the client instance.
     Note that [direct subject information](#response-subject) is not generally applicable in this use case, as there is no user involved.